Amelia Academy’s purpose to instill basic skills — both academic and

 - To instill effective communication skills.
 Students are provided the skills to pursue in-depth reading of materials and develop responses in written and spoken expression.
 Small classes afford all students many opportunities to engage in classroom discussion.
 As a result, students develop confidence in critical thinking and analysis, abilities that serve them well in all of their academic pursuits.

 - To understand mathematical, scientific and social studies concepts.
 Each student develops an understanding of mathematical concepts and computations (including computers), knowledge and appreciation of science as it influences lives, and a grasp of the significance of social forces in past civilizations.
-Required study of economics and business law, as well as a course offering in Constitution, prepares students to become informed citizens.
+Required study of economics and business law, as well as a course offering in Constitution, will prepare students to become informed citizens.

 - To use measurement programs to individualize instruction.
 The progress of each student is ascertained by measuring instruments, both standard and local.
 Test results are used for diagnosis to help teachers individualize their instruction.